polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Collective

 Most often used to refer to an instance of the [Collective pallet](#collective) on Substrate-based networks such as [Kusama](#kusama) or [Polkadot](#polkadot) if the Collective pallet is part of the [FRAME](#frame)-based [runtime](#runtime) for the network.

 A council primarily serves to optimize and balance the more inclusive referendum system.

 ## Development Phrase

 A [mnemonic phrase](https://en.wikipedia.org/wiki/Mnemonic#For_numerical_sequences_and_mathematical_operations){target=\_blank} that is intentionally made public.

-All of the well-known development accounts—Alice, Bob, Charlie, Dave, Eve, and Ferdie—are generated from the same secret phrase.
+Well-known development accounts, such as Alice, Bob, Charlie, Dave, Eve, and Ferdie, are generated from the same secret phrase:
-The secret phrase is:

 ```
 bottom drive obey lake curtain smoke basket hold race lonely fit walk